The Churchie Emerging Art Prize 2020

 Yasbelle Kerkow

 Yasbelle Kerkow is an Australian-born, Fijian (vasu Batiki, Lomaiviti) artist.
 Her work focuses on promoting Pacific communities and their stories in Australia.
-She is a community arts facilitator and leader of the Kulin Nations (Melbourne) based art collective New Wayfinders.
+She is a community-arts facilitator and leader of the Kulin Nations–based art collective New Wayfinders.

 Guy Louden

 Guy Louden is an Australian artist and curator living in Fremantle/Walyalup and born in Toronto.
-Louden’s practice explores notions of capitalism, technology, and what the distant future may look like in the face of a societal breakdown.
-He has run and founded experimental galleries and curated major exhibitions.
-From 2014 to 2016 Louden was a director of Moana Project Space and in 2015 he co-founded and managed Success, a large-scale art space in Fremantle.
-Louden’s artwork has been exhibited in Sydney, Melbourne, Perth, Brisbane, and online.
+He explores capitalism, technology, and what the distant future may look like in the face of a social breakdown.
+He has founded and run experimental galleries and curated major exhibitions.
+From 2014 to 2016, he was a director of Moana Project Space.
+In 2015, he cofounded and managed Success, a large art space in Fremantle.
+His work has been exhibited in Sydney, Melbourne, Perth, and Brisbane.

 Guy Louden is an Australian artist and curator living in Fremantle/Walyalup and born in Toronto.
-Louden’s practice explores notions of capitalism, technology, and what the distant future may look like in the face of a societal breakdown.
-He has run and founded experimental galleries and curated major exhibitions.
-From 2014 to 2016 Louden was a director of Moana Project Space and in 2015 he co-founded and managed Success, a large-scale art space in Fremantle.
-Louden’s artwork has been exhibited in Sydney, Melbourne, Perth, Brisbane, and online.
+He explores capitalism, technology, and what the distant future may look like in the face of a social breakdown.
+He has founded and run experimental galleries and curated major exhibitions.
+From 2014 to 2016, he was a director of Moana Project Space.
+In 2015, he cofounded and managed Success, a large art space in Fremantle.
+His work has been exhibited in Sydney, Melbourne, Perth, and Brisbane.

 Guy Louden